hmrc/tax-free-childcare-payments/resources/public/api/conf/common/overview.md

 There is a government initiative to encourage parents to use the Tax-Free Childcare (TFC) allowance available to them.
-This API allows online cashless payment providers for schools to offer parents the opportunity to pay for their childcare with their TFC balance through the provider's platform.
+This API allows online cashless payment providers to offer parents the opportunity to pay for their childcare with their TFC balance through the provider's platform.
 There are 3 different operations involved in this process:
 - Linking the parent's TFC account with their account on the online payment provider's platform
 - Checking the balance of the child's TFC account
 - Making a payment from the child's TFC account to the childcare provider

-Requests are sent to National Savings and Investments (NS&I), who hold the TFC account funds.

 ### Prerequisites

 For the technical details on how to start using our APIs, please read the [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub) page.
+Once you have created an application in our sandbox environment, you will need to follow the below process to subscribe to our API.

 #### Subscribing to the TFC API